MichaeTav/GovSort/README.md

 # GovSort
 GovSort was my final project for my political science class.
 We were tasked with creating a project that reflects what we have learned throughout the semester.
 So I decided to make a game about sorting the different topics we learned.
 The topics include: presidents, supreme court cases, amendments, and general U.S. history.
 I wanted to make something that was fun and easy to play.
+You can test it out [here](https://www.govsort.com/)

 # How to Play
 1. You begin by selecting from the 4 topics.
 Each topic card will show your highscore, total number of cards that need to be sorted, and the difficulty.